EirikHaughom/ADME/Guides/Connected Reservoir DDMS/readme.md

 > [!IMPORTANT]
 > The `POSTGRESQL_CONN_STRING` value will be viewable by anyone with access to the Kubernetes cluster.
 I would recommend storing the connection string in an Azure KeyVault and referencing it in the deployment template.
 See [Azure Key Vault provider with Secrets Store CSI Driver](https://learn.microsoft.com/azure/aks/csi-secrets-store-driver) for more information.

+## Deploy the Reservoir DDMS service to the AKS cluster

 1. Deploy the Reservoir DDMS service using the following commands: